 To finish things off I sampled some Japanese whisky, Hakushu 12 Yrs (RM49.90) and it was astonishingly good, with flavours that develop over time in a sequence of dark but delicious delights.
 This is a whisky that, as I mentioned to my charming companion, has ‘a story to tell’.

-Reasons to visit: steak and an fantastic selection of whisky.
+Reasons to visit Torii Yakitori & Whisky Bar: steak and a fantastic selection of whisky.